PattyCoding123/my-notes-project/README.md

   <p align="center">
     My Notes Project is my introductory project to the Flutter framework.
-It includes a finished note-taking app that utilizes Flutter for the business/presentation logic, and it also uses Firebase for backend authentication and data storage with Cloud Storage.
+It includes a finished note-taking app that utilizes Flutter for the business/presentation logic, and it also uses Firebase for back-end authentication and data storage with Cloud Storage.
 The app allows users to sign-up for an account which they must verify with their email address, and once they reach the main page of the app, they can create, read, update, delete, and even share notes.
     <br />
     <a href="https://github.com/PattyCoding123/my-notes-project"><strong>Check out the docs »</strong></a>